Keyboard shortcuts

 File Import (CSV, OFX/QFX)

 Import records from bank-exported files into an existing journal.
-Does not create a new journal.

 Supported formats